 - Increase the size and quality of our timberland holdings through timberland acquisitions while selling timberland that no longer meets our strategic or financial return requirements.
 This strategy, which requires a disciplined approach and rigorous adherence to strategic and financial metrics, can result in significant year-to-year variation in timberland acquisitions and divestitures.
-For example, we acquired 308,000 acres of timberland in 2011, 3,000 acres in 2010, none in 2009, and 110,000 acres in 2008.
-We sold approximately 12,000 and 45,000 acres of non-strategic timberland in 2011 and 2010, respectively. - Extract maximum value from our HBU properties.
-We will continue entitlement activity on development property while maintaining a rural HBU program of sales for conservation, recreation and industrial uses.
-During 2011, we entitled 29,400 acres in Florida and now have approximately 39,000 acres entitled in Florida and Georgia. - Maintain our global leadership in high purity cellulose specialties through investments to increase capacity, and improve product quality and technical expertise.
-In May 2011, our Board approved the CSE to convert a fiber line at our Jesup, Georgia mill from absorbent materials to cellulose specialties.
+For example, we acquired 88,000 acres of timberland in 2012, 308,000 acres in 2011, 3,000 acres in 2010, none in 2009, and 110,000 acres in 2008.
+We sold approximately 14,000, 12,000 and 45,000 acres of non-strategic timberland in 2012, 2011 and 2010, respectively. - Extract maximum value from our HBU properties.
+In prior years our focus on development properties was to obtain entitlements.
+Our entitlement efforts are largely complete as we have approximately 39,000 acres entitled in Florida and Georgia.
+We now will continue to work on monetizing these properties.
+For our prime industrial and commercial properties, we have focused on mega-site certification.
+In 2012 we achieved certification of 1,400 acres in Bryan County, GA as development-ready for large industrial or commercial uses.
+We have also made significant progress on certification of an 1,800 acre industrial site in Nassau County, FL.
+We will continue our rural HBU program of sales for conservation, recreation and industrial uses.
+Our primary markets are in our Southern U.S. holdings. - Maintain our global leadership in high purity cellulose specialties through investments to increase capacity, and improve product quality and technical expertise.
+In May 2011, our Board of Directors approved the CSE to convert a fiber line at our Jesup, Georgia mill from production of absorbent materials to cellulose specialties.
 The CSE will add approximately 190,000 metric tons of cellulose specialties capacity, bringing total cellulose specialties capacity to about 675,000 metric tons.
-Upon completion, we will no longer produce absorbent materials (about 260,000 metric ton capacity).
-With commitments for 85 percent of the new volume already in hand, we are close to being fully committed.
-We are on pace to complete the CSE project by mid-2013.
-This expansion will help differentiate our business as we will be able to increase our focus on high-end specialty pulp and development of products for customer specific applications while exiting the more commodity-like absorbent materials (fluff pulp) business.
+Production of cellulose specialties is expected to gradually increase to capacity by 2015.
+Customer commitments for the additional volume exceed 85 percent.
+Upon completion of this \$375 million to \$390 million project, we will be exiting the more commodity-like absorbent materials business (estimated 260,000 metric tons of capacity).
+This expansion will help further differentiate our business as we will be able to increase our focus on high-end specialty pulp and the development of customer specific applications.
+The project remains on schedule for a mid-2013 start-up.